Faizaan790/Faizaan790/README.md

 - 🙋‍♂️ Hi, I’m Mohammed Faizaan Khan @Faizaan790
-- 💻 I’m a Computer Science Undergrad Student having a concentration in Information Technology
+- 💻 I’m a Computer Science recent graduate having a passion of coding in Java
-- 📜 Skills that I currently possess are including but not limited to: Java, HTML/CSS, Javascript, Python & SQL
+- 📜 Skills that I currently possess are including but not limited to: Java, HTML/CSS, Javascript, Python & MySQL
 - 📕 I'm looking forward to learn React js, Docker & Kubernetes in near future
 - 🍕 Is my favorite food and ☕ is my favorite drink
-- 📫 How to reach me ...
-I'll soon post a link to my LinkedIn profile as well as my personal portfolio till then cheers.
+- 📫 Connect with me on https://www.linkedin.com/in/faiz790/

 <!---
 Faizaan790/Faizaan790 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.